Bariloche’s Circuito Chico is one of the most scenic drives in Patagonia’s Lake District, and the best part is that you don’t need a car to enjoy it!

 Car rental – This is the most flexible way to explore the circuit because you can stop at every viewpoint, relax at hidden beaches, and detour onto hiking trails.
 The downside is that not everyone feels comfortable driving in a foreign country and most cars in Argentina are manual.

-Public bus – This is a budget-friendly option, however, the buses get packed during high season and rush hour.
+Public bus – This is a budget-friendly option and it’s how we travelled around Circuito Chico.
+However, I have to warn you that the buses get packed during high season and rush hour.
 Buses 20, 13 and 10 cover different parts of the Circuito Chico and some lines bypass certain stops, so have a look at the bus schedule here and plan accordingly.
 If you’re taking the bus, I would suggest starting early and don’t count on taking the last bus back into town in case it is full.

 Taxi or remis – This is a very comfortable option if you want to see the highlights without driving yourself.
 You can hire a driver by the hour or agree on a flat rate for the loop.
 This option works best if you speak some Spanish and are able to negotiate a fair price with your driver.
 The trip usually takes 3–4 hours with photo stops.